 "I hear you," he finally said.

-Lakota Sioux in the nineteenth century called the raven "Little Grandmother Who Scolds, But Not Unkindly."
+Lakota Sioux in the 19th century called the raven "Little Grandmother Who Scolds, But Not Unkindly."
 That's how Nurse Miriam handled the people in her care.
 She insisted on order and discipline because she knew chaos made people even more crazy than they already were.
 She made her patients line up single file for their meds, and to just wait calmly, one at a time please, and don't get excited, you'll get your turn.
-She told the terrified wretches who were hearing voices that it really was okay, don't worry, because once the Haloperidol kicks in, the chatter will magically go silent, but it may take a while.
-Meanwhile, she told them, if the voices are telling you to do something that would harm either yourself or others, just say, "HELL NO!
+She told the terrified wretches who were hearing voices, it really was okay, don't worry, because once the Haloperidol kicks in, the chatter will magically go silent, but it may take a while.
+Meanwhile, she told them, if the voices are telling you to do something to harm either yourself or others, just say, "HELL NO!
 I'M NOT GONNA DO IT!"

 The very last thing Miriam would do was to blindly follow the herd.
-She informed the resident psychiatrist that she just didn't buy into that recovered memory craze that was sweeping the therapeutic community.
+She informed the resident psychiatrist she just didn't buy into that recovered memory craze sweeping the therapeutic community.
 Wholly ridiculous folderol about adults not remembering being sexually abused by their parents a long time ago, and forgetting as well the satanic rituals in which their crazed, incestuous daddy tortured little babies, cut them up, and ate them for supper.
 Shrinks are eager to bring all these bizarre events back to people's awareness.
 Gadually, of course.
 Victims spend $150 a session, three times a week, for two or three years to get the job done.
 The longer one stays in this absurd therapy, Miriam pointed out, the worse one gets.